solkimicreb/history-throttler/README.md

 - It has the exact same arguments as [history.pushState](https://developer.mozilla.org/en/docs/Web/API/History).

-- It calls `history.pushState`, if no new history item was added since the last repaint.
+- It calls `history.pushState`, if no new history item was added since the last repaint and the document is fully loaded.

 - It calls `history.replaceState` otherwise.